-While some users of the parking systems in the City's Core Areas may perceive a shortage of parking at certain times, this study shows that, based on industry best practices and utilization data, the existing parking supply is adequate to meet existing demand.
-Rather than a shortage of supply, existing parking challenges have been found to stem principally from (i) uneven distribution of parking activity, (ii) deficient wayfinding and awareness of the availability of parking and (iii) restrictive notions of an acceptable walking distance.
+While some users of the Core Area parking systems may perceive a shortage of parking at certain times, this study shows that, based on industry best practices and utilization data, the existing parking supply is adequate to meet existing demand.
+Rather than a shortage of supply, existing parking challenges have been found to stem principally from (i) uneven distribution of parking activity, (ii) deficient wayfinding and awareness of the availability of parking and (iii)

+restrictive notions of an acceptable walking distance.
 Many of the recommendations made herein are designed to address such issues or take advantage of low-cost expansions to parking supply wherever possible.
 Through to 2041, only the Lindsay Core Area is anticipated to require expansion to parking supply.
 Fortunately, half of that expansion entails no or minimal added capital cost, primarily because it coincides with capital works expected to occur anyhow.